 Learning at Thomas Aquinas College is geared toward the education of the whole person, and as such it is not limited to the confines of the classroom.
-The Socratic discussions that begin in class spill into the dining commons, the quad, and the residence halls.
+The Socratic discussions that begin in class spill into the dining commons, the arcades, and pathways, and the residence halls.
 Concerts and lectures are held on campus throughout the year.
 The Faith, which informs all classroom learning, manifests itself in every other facet of campus living as well, from daily Mass and adoration to evening rosary and processions.
 Students can also refresh their minds, their bodies, and their souls through a number of extracurricular activities.

 In addition to studying and prayer, there is always something to do at Thomas Aquinas College — something worthwhile, something fulfilling, and something geared toward ever-greater spiritual and intellectual growth.
 Here beauty, goodness, and truth are truly one.